jojobeth1/oop-game-training/readme.md

 Start with the story of the game

 ### User Stories & Game Mechanics for racing game
-1. 2 player game or 1 player timed.
-2. Play will be able to use arrow key up for jump and right arrow to move faster.
+1. Player 1 - A (move foward 1), Q (jump foward).
+2. Player 2 - L (move foward 1), O (jump foward).
+3. Players move from left to right on screen.
+4. Things will appear on route.
+Player needs to jump over thing.
+If collide, then
-3. First to cross finish line wins game.
+5. First to "cross" (or collide)  finish line wins game.

 Objects.
-  Player
+Player Icon
 Racetrack(screen)
-  Racecar

 Obstruction objects (rock, another car, tree, etc) Finish line
-  Timer